Syria: Will ceasefire hold in first 24 hours?

 The deal calls for a halt to the violence between the Syrian regime and rebel forces.
 It would also allow for much-needed humanitarian access to besieged cities such as Aleppo.

-US Secretary of State John Kerry Monday said while the start of the ceasefire looked good, "it is far too early to draw any definitive conclusions."
+US Secretary of State John Kerry on Monday said while the start of the ceasefire looked good, "it is far too early to draw any definitive conclusions."

-"We have come here to give the message that the Syrian nation is determined to retake every piece of land from the terrorists, and to re-establish safety and security, to reconstruct and rebuild infrastructure and rebuild everything that has been destroyed," he said in footage broadcast by the state-run Syrian Arab News Agency.
+"We have come here to give the message that the Syrian nation is determined to retake every piece of land from the terrorists, and to re-establish safety and security, to reconstruct and rebuild infrastructure and rebuild everything that has been destroyed," he said in footage broadcast by SANA.

 Assad's family has ruled Syria for 45 years.
 He has often referred to opposition members seeking his ouster as terrorists.